+Kay Warren said: "I used to think life was like a series of highs and lows, but now I believe life is more like a set of parallel train tracks, with happiness and sorrow running side-by-side."
+Happiness and sorrow are a part of our existence.
 Regardless of the pain, God's joy can be present even during the Christmas season.
-Remember Jesus was described as a "Man of sorrows" and yet he had great joy as well.
+Remember Jesus was described as a "Man of sorrows," and yet he had great joy as well.

+I think we see this balance of joy and pain in the first Christmas.
 The first Christmas does not ignore our pain.
 When we open the pages of Scripture, we find that all was not merry and bright.
-The new glimpses of joy that do emerge fall against the backdrop of pain, misery, and disorder.
+The new glimpses of joy that do emerge fall against the backdrop of misery and disorder.
 Herod was slaughtering babies throughout the land.
+There was great pain and sorrow.
 Those first rays of brightness shone in a land of deep darkness.
 And yet the angel said to the shepherds and to all of us today, "Do not be afraid.
 I bring you good news that will cause great joy for all the people.
-For unto you is born this day in the city of David a Savior, which is Christ the Lord" (Luke 2:10).
+For unto you is born this day in the city of David a Savior, which is Christ the Lord."